 No soup stock needed, just water.
 I always worry about a bland soup when no stock is used, but here there is no lack of flavor.
 A pound of stewing meat, rounded out by lentils and beans (I used garbanzos rather than the recommended dried favas).
 Perfect comfort food, satisfying, flavorful.
 I only wish that I’d had some preserved lemons on hand for the finishing touch.

-Adapted from David Tanis’ A Platter of Figs
+Harira Soup (adapted from David Tanis’ A Platter of Figs)

 - 2T olive oil

 - 1 lb stewing lamb cut into 1/2 inch cubes